 At any time, you can contact us and withdraw your given consents with effect for the future.

 The complete contact information you find in the categories: ‘Responsible body’ and ‘External data protection officer’.

 II.
 Supervisory authority

-If you have the opinion that we did not protect your data sufficiently, you have the right to turn to the competent data protection authority, the Landesbeauftragten für Datenschutz und Informationsfreiheit in Baden-Württemberg (regional data protection authority of Baden-Württemberg).
-You find the contact information on his website.
+If you have the opinion that we did not protect your data sufficiently, you are entitled to turn to the competent data protection authority, the Landesbeauftragten für Datenschutz und Informationsfreiheit in Baden-Württemberg (regional data protection authority of Baden-Württemberg).

 If you apply for a position offered by us or send an unsolicited application to firstname.lastname@example.org or to our postal address, the following personal data, among others, will be required from you and processed accordingly: